Colombia

 - Regional City

 All placements are security-cleared by the U.S. Embassy in Colombia.
 For some specific placements, the U.S. Embassy may provide additional security recommendations.
-All ground travel in Colombia must be approved by the Fulbright Colombia Commission and the U.S. Embassy before making travel arrangements.
+All ground travel in Colombia must be approved by the Fulbright Colombia Commission and the U.S. Embassy before travel arrangements are made.

 While grantees are encouraged to explore the cultural and biological richness of the country, any travel not related to the grant must not interfere with the needs of the host institution or the academic schedule of the ETA grantee.
 Please note that all domestic and international travel during the grant period in Colombia, including fieldwork trips, must be approved by the Fulbright Commission.

-It is worth mentioning that the main cities of Colombia are usually the most desired by all applicants.
-These are Bogota D.C., Medellín, and Cali; but just 30% of our grantees tend to be placed there, and the remaining 70% (the majority) are located in cities/municipalities other than the three main cities.
-Therefore, bearing in mind Colombia's cultural and social diversity, the Commission seeks candidates who are resilient, adaptable, and flexible in the face of difficult, challenging, and changing situations, as well as candidates who want to impact those remote regions.
+It is worth mentioning that the main cities of Colombia are usually the most requested by all applicants.
+These are Bogotá D.C., Medellín, and Cali; however, only 30% of our grantees tend to be placed there, and the remaining 70% (the majority) are placed in cities/municipalities other than the three main cities.
+Therefore, given Colombia's cultural and social variation, the Commission seeks candidates who are resilient, adaptable, and flexible in the face of difficult, challenging, and changing situations, as well as candidates who want to make an impact in these remote regions.

 Award Benefits